Disco-Dave/message-db/README.md

 The purpose of these libraries are to make it easier to implement event sourcing systems in Haskell.

+For an example of how this library is used, please see [BankAccount.hs](./message-db/test/Examples/BankAccount.hs).

 ## Repository Structure